Andrettin/Wyrmsun/readme.txt

 - Added Prague map.
 - Added Salzburg map.
 - Added Fjalar's and Galar's Hall map.
-- The Shorbear Clan now starts with a stronghold instead of a mead hall in the Shorbear Hills map.
+- The Shorbear Clan now starts with a bastion instead of a mead hall in the Shorbear Hills map.
 - Added the Tomb of Durahn Eikinskjaldi map, based on the "Tomb of Durahn Oakenshield" dungeon by Dyson Logos, which the author kindly agreed to be released under the GPLv2.

 * Miscellaneous